 On a bigger scale, trade magazines seek more qualified degreed writers to write about industry trends and issue their opinions or guidance.

 Your subject list is actually pretty extensive.
 You can write about the trends in the stock market.
 The stock market can be quite volatile and you can talk about a particularly huge drop that happened in one day and the factors that may have influenced it.

 Or, you can write about something as simple as which credit cards one should avoid or which bills should be paid off first.
+Cryptocurrency is another angle, especially with all the recent buzz about the field.
 Really, when it gets down to it, the articles that relate to people and can help them are the most popular ones.

 The key to being a successful financial writer is writing what people need and want to hear.
 For instance, the Harris Interactive survey is a good resource to figure out what people want to read about.

 Did you know that only 42% of Americans keep track of what they spend?
 Another 26% say they don’t always pay their bills on time.
 There are many statistics you can find in their survey and it’s also a treasure trove from which you can figure out what to write about.
 If you can write and educate how people can improve their financial understanding of things, you’ll be writing about things that are relevant.

 Where can I submit my financial articles?

 Of course, anyone who writes a financial article would love to go straight to the top and publish at those, like Forbes, Money, and Fortune.
 The truth is that those are mostly staffed by full-time writers, rather than freelancers.